 Sew the opening shut.
 I used hand sewing here, but you can machine sew close to the edge too if you would prefer

-.Lay the blanket on a table or the floor and thread a large eyed needle with embroidery floss or yarn.
+.Lay the quilt on a table or the floor and thread a large eyed needle with embroidery floss or yarn.
 I used 6 strand embroidery floss without separating the strands at all.

 Take one stitch, cut with about 2” on either side of the stitch.
 Tie a square knot (or two) and then trim the ends to be about 1/2” long.

-Tie the blanket every 4-6” to keep the layers from separating.
+Tie the quilt every 4-6” to keep the layers from separating.